-Virtualization use case Recommended Veritas InfoScale products Virtualization technology supported Implementation details Virtual machine Live Migration SFCFSHA in the host RHEL KVM SLES KVM RHEV How to use features such as instant snapshots to contain boot images and manage them from a central location in the host.
-How to enable use of SSDs or HDDs b leveraging Flexible Shared Storage (FSS).
-FSS value proposition: Storage provisioning offered by Veritas InfoScal Solutions in the host that would allow storage to be provisioned to virtual machines from a single pool having the same namespace across machines in a hypervisor cluster.
-The cluster need no have shared storage as local storage can be shared using the FSS option.
-See "About live migration" on page 140 Virtual machine Live Migration SFCFSHA in the host RHEV How to use features such as instant snapshots to contain boot images and manage them from a central location in the host.
-See "About live migration" on page 140 Disaster recovery (DR) SFHA or SFCFSHA in RHEV How to configure virtual machines for disaster recovery. in the virtual environment the host How to configure SF as backend storag for virtual machines.
-How to enable use of SSDs or HDDs b leveraging Flexible Shared Storage (FSS) See "About disaster recovery for Red Hat Enterprise Virtualization virtual machines" on page 159.
+in a Linux environment (continued) Virtualization use case Recommended Veritas InfoScale products Virtualization technology supported Implementation details Virtual machine Live Migration SFCFSHA in the host RHEL KVM SLES KVM RHEV How to use features such as instant snapshots to contain boot images and manage them from a central location in the host.
+How to enable use of SSDs or HDDs by leveraging Flexible Shared Storage (FSS).
+FSS value proposition: Storage provisioning offered by Veritas InfoScale Solutions in the host that would allow storage to be provisioned to virtual machines from a single pool having the same namespace across machines in a hypervisor cluster.
+The cluster need not have shared storage as local storage can be shared using the FSS option.
+See "About live migration" on page 148.
+Virtual machine Live Migration SFCFSHA in the host RHEV How to use features such as instant snapshots to contain boot images and manage them from a central location in the host.
+See "About live migration" on page 148.
+Disaster recovery (DR) SFHA or SFCFSHA in the host RHEV How to configure virtual machines for disaster recovery. in the virtual environment How to configure SF as backend storage for virtual machines.
+How to enable use of SSDs or HDDs by leveraging Flexible Shared Storage (FSS) See "About disaster recovery for Red Hat Enterprise Virtualization virtual machines" on page 167.
+1 1